MarjorieLeduc/Shiny_PROTEOM_IC/README.md

 ## Use
-In RStudio, open the DIANN_MaxQ_process_2.4.rmd file, click on Knit and follow tutorial.
+In RStudio, open the RML_shiny_PROTEOMIC_2.9.R file, click on "Run app" and follow idication in "Data" sheets.
 Think to check, only for the first time, if you have all packages.